FEMessage/el-form-renderer/src/el-form-renderer.md

    *
    * use remote to set one prop! remote accept following props:
    * url: remote api address
-   * prop: that prop name
+   * prop: prop name that data inject
    * request: optional, customize how to get your options
    * dataPath: optional, data's path in response
    * onResponse: optional, deal with your response